NFPA Diamond Diagram Guide (National Fire Protection Association)

 What is NFPA Diamond diagram?

 NFPA diagram consists of four divisions with color and has a number from (0-4) in three of the divisions and a special character written in one of them.
-Each division is coloured Red, blue white and yellow which indicates health hazards, flammability, reactivity, and special hazards that chemicals may possess during a fire.
+Each division is coloured Red, blue, white, and yellow which indicates health hazards, flammability, reactivity, and special hazards that chemicals may possess during a fire.

-Purpose of safety diagram.
+Purpose of the safety diagram.

 NFPA Diamond Diagram Chart